Anisotropic Kondo line defect and ODE/IM correspondence: Anisotropic ODE

 Then it is not hard to see we have all the ingredients to match the UV physics of the anisotropic Kondo problem: \begin{enumerate} \item $k$ should correspond to the level of the bulk chiral $SU(2)_k$ WZW model. \item The RG flows of the Kondo defect are labelled by UV fixed points, defined by a $\delta t_3 J^3$ deformation.
 This role is played by parameter $\epsilon$. \item $e^\theta$ corresponds to the RG scale in the Kondo problem, so $g_{\mathrm{eff}}(\theta) \equiv ge^{\epsilon \theta}$ signals the deformation from an operator of dimension $1-\frac{\epsilon}{2}$.
 On the other hand, at the UV fixed points, $\sigma_+ J^+$ and $\sigma_- J^-$ have deformed dimensions $h =k\delta^2-2\delta +1$.
 We, therefore, conjecture the following identification

 \item The RG flow is produced by a $\lambda (\sigma_+ J^+ + \sigma_- J^-)$ deformation of the UV fixed point.
-We then expect $\lambda$ should just be $g$, upon an apropriate change of coordinate. \end{enumerate} We will now solve the ODE
+We then expect $\lambda$ should just be $g$, upon an appropriate change of coordinate. \end{enumerate} We will now solve the ODE

 perturbatively in $g$, which will verify the conjectured correspondence above.
 The recipe for such perturbative calculation is given in \cite{gaiottoIntegrableKondoProblems2021}, which we briefly outline here.